wsellitti/sysbuilder/README.md

 A simple script to practice my python while I automate image building for my homelab.

 # Development

 ## Features

   - [x] Read from a config file
   - [x] Create virtual storage file
   - [x] Activate virtual storage file as virtual disk
-- [ ] Install partitions to virtual disk
+  - [x] Install partitions to virtual disk
-- [ ] Install filesystems to partitions
+  - [x] Install filesystems to partitions
   - [ ] Install os to filesystem
       - [ ] customizable with packages
       - [ ] customizable with extra files

 ## To Dos

-- [ ] Split "shell commands" into their own module
+  - [x] Split "shell commands" into their own module
-- [ ] Split "shell commands" into their own classes
+  - [x] Split "shell commands" into their own classes

+## Bug Fix

+  - [ ] Running `sync` on a BlockDevice object representing a partition (as a child of a BlockDevice object representing a disk device) does not update the list of children.

 # Testing